A PLATFORM FOR SYMBIOTIC THINKING

 The term symbiosis is defined as a biological interaction in which one or more different organisms live together in a close relationship with some kind of effect, either positive or negative.
 The word comes from the Greek and can be translated into "living with".

-In spring 2021, we open the doors to an exciting and variable exhibition that also serves as a workshop space and place for meetings, conversations and discussion.
+In 2021, we open the doors to an exciting and variable exhibition that also serves as a workshop space and place for meetings, conversations and discussion.